- What makes Ocean Matters the best summer marine biology program for me?

 - develop team work skills including effective oral and written communication, appreciation for differences, appropriate expression of feelings, effective problem solving, and leadership skills.

-A typical morning would begin at 8 with breakfast, followed by a classroom session and research dive.
+A typical morning would begin at 7 with breakfast, followed by a classroom session and scuba dive.
 After our dive, we typically have lunch, free time, and then have another classroom session.
-Some days we will also do a recreational dive in the afternoon before dinner.
+Some days we will also do an additional dive in the afternoon before dinner.
 After dinner we might have a special guest lecture or do marine identifications or have free time.
-In the evening we have quiet study hall from 7-9 followed by free time until lights out at 11.
-This would be the typical schedule for six days (with afternoons sometimes flexible), followed by a seventh day of recreation—allowing a day off from both school work and scuba.
+In the evening we have quiet study hall from 7-9 followed by free time until lights out.

 We will poll students on their favorite activities, but popular things to do in the past have been a windjammer cruise, picnics and swimming at a local sandy-beached cove, underwater photography, sunset watching, star gazing, beach volleyball and more.

 Students should know that the program is rigorous academically, in order to allow you to try on a college course on marine biology for size.
 We will fully support you in succeeding in every challenge you will encounter.
 You will learn to identify marine fauna and flora to species name and master complex concepts of biology and ecology presented through lecture, hands-on instruction in the water, and through interactive, fun activities on land.
-Every student will keep a dive journal, logging both their dives and the marine life they encounter in the water.
-This becomes a wonderful record and memento of your experience.
+Currently, you must be 15+ to participate in an Ocean Matters program.

 Please don’t hesitate to call us at 617-304-4402.
 We are happy to answer any questions you have, no matter how small.
 Thank you for your interest in Ocean Matters!
 Together we can make a difference and save the seas that sustain us.